 These shifts are impacting both the private and public sector.
 Companies have responded by increasing pay, offering more flexible employment arrangements, and focusing on employee wellness, especially when it comes to professional and technical talent.
 Government is changing as well.
 Since the pandemic, it has dramatically increased its use of work-from-home and hybrid work arrangements.
 But it has often been less responsive than the private sector in offering employees key elements of what they are looking for—and finding.

 A closer look at attrition shows that the so-called “great resignation” is not a great resignation at all.
 Just as an avalanche is composed of thousands of tiny snowflakes, the “great resignation” reflects the shifting values of millions of individual workers.

-In 2000, the labour force participation rate stood at 67.1%, and stayed in that vicinity until the financial crisis of 2008, when rates slowly began dropping.
-The pandemic caused a notable dip, and while rates have rebounded from the 2020 low, labour force participation in 2021 stands at 61.7%—rates not seen since the late 1970s.9
+In 2000, the labor force participation rate stood at 67.1%, and stayed in that vicinity until the financial crisis of 2008, when rates slowly began dropping.
+The pandemic caused a notable dip, and while rates have rebounded from the 2020 low, labor force participation in 2021 stands at 61.7%—rates not seen since the late 1970s.9

 While every individual is unique, there are five broad trends we’ve identified that highlight the shift in what workers, particularly younger workers, are seeking (figure 1).

 One big thing workers value today is flexibility.
 For years, gig work has increasingly been attracting workers who want to control when they work.
 The pandemic has shown many more that it is possible to control where they work as well.